JaxPlays-Inc/jaxplays.org/content/privacy.md

 To prevent Google's collection and use of data, you can download and install the browser plug-in available at https://tools.google.com/dlpage/gaoptout?hl=en.

 For more information on Google's privacy practices, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy?hl=en.

+## USE OF CLOUDFLARE TURNSTILE
+JaxPlays may use Cloudflare Turnstile on forms, including newsletter signup forms, to help protect the website from spam, abuse, and automated bot traffic.
+Turnstile may process signals such as your IP address, browser user-agent, TLS fingerprint, sitekey, and associated origin for bot detection and service improvement.

+Cloudflare's processing of information through Turnstile is described in the [Cloudflare Turnstile Privacy Addendum](https://www.cloudflare.com/en-gb/turnstile-privacy-policy/), which supplements Cloudflare's main Privacy Policy.

 ## SECURITY
 Protecting your Personal Information is essential to us, but please note that no method of transmission over the Internet or electronic storage is 100% secure.
 We strive to use commercially acceptable means to safeguard your Personal Information, but we cannot guarantee absolute security.